2mawi2/nocmt/README.md

 ### Commands

-- `install-hooks`: Install nocmt as a git pre-commit hook
+- `install`: Install nocmt as a git pre-commit hook

 ## Configuration